katzenpost/katzenpost/specs/pki.rst

    examines it for new descriptors and includes any valid descriptors in its view of the network.

+3.2.1 Voting Wire Protocol Commands

+   The Katzenpost Wire Protocol as described in [KATZMIXWIRE] is used by Authorities to exchange votes.
+We define additional wire protocol commands for sending votes:

+      enum {
+         vote(22),
+         vote_status(23),
+      } Command;

+   The structures of these commands are defined as follows:

+      struct {
+          uint64_t epoch_number;
+          opaque public_key[ED25519_KEY_LENGTH];
+          opaque payload[];
+      } VoteCommand;

+      struct {
+         uint8 error_code;
+      } VoteStatusCommand;

+3.2.2 The vote Command

+   The get_consensus command is used to send a PKI document to a peer Authority during the voting period of the PKI schedule.

+   The payload field contains the signed and serialized PKI document representing the sending Authority's vote.
+The public_key field contains the public identity key of the sending Authority which the receiving Authority can use to verify the signature of the payload.
+   The epoch_number field is used by the receiving party to quickly check the epoch for the vote before deserializing the payload.

+   // TODO: each authority must include its commit value for the
+   // shared random computation in this phase along with its signed vote.

+3.2.3 The vote_status Command

+   The vote_status command is used to reply to a vote command.
+The error_code field indicates if there was a failure in the receiving of the PKI document.

+      enum {
+         vote_ok(0),          /* None error condition. */
+         vote_too_early(1),   /* The Authority should try again later. */
+         vote_too_late(2),    /* This round of voting was missed. */
+      }

+   The epoch_number field of the vote struct is compared with the epoch that is currently being voted on. vote_too_early and vote_too_late are replied back to the voter to report that their vote was not accepted.

 3.3 Vote Tabulation for Consensus Computation
 ---------------------------------------------